JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 sleep in a lodging!”

 He led the way out, wagging his head and growling ominously.
-“There’s only one more miracle that CAN happen,” he said to me, over his shoulder.
+“There’s only one more miracle that _Can_ happen,” he said to me, over his shoulder.
 “The next thing you’ll do, Mr. Franklin, will be to pay me back that seven-and-sixpence you borrowed of me when you were a boy.”